-Do not this exercise during the training session.
-Do as follow if you would like to install a specific branch instead of the trunk of ORCHIDEE.
-Note you can only do this for branches where you have read acces.
+Don't do this exercise during the training session.
+This is an example if you would like to install a specific branch instead of the trunk of ORCHIDEE.
+Note you can only do this for branches where you have read access.
 Install first modipsl as before.
-Then open the file util/mod.def and look for the section ORCHIDEE\trunk.
-Change the line containing ORCHIDEE/trunk into the name for the branch you will use.
+Then open the file util/mod.def and look for the section OR-CHIDEE_trunk.
+Change the line containing trunk/ORCHIDEE into the name for the branch you will use.

-For exemple, to extract ORCHIDEE-MICT, do the following:
+For example, to extract ORCHIDEE_3, do the following: